-If the person you care for moves into a care home, you may feel a whole range of emotions, from relief to guilt - this is perfectly normal.
-If your routine revolved around providing care, you might even feel your life lacks a sense of purpose and find it hard to think about new ways to give structure to your day.
+If the person you care for moves into a care home, you might feel a whole range of emotions, from relief to guilt - and this is perfectly normal.
+If your routine revolved around providing care, you might even feel your life lacks a sense of purpose.
+It might be difficult to think about new ways to give structure to your day.

-There is no right or wrong way to feel, and just because you're no longer caring for someone, it doesn't mean you've stopped caring about them.
+There's no right or wrong way to feel, and just because you're no longer caring for someone, it doesn't mean you've stopped caring about them.

-Moving into a care home can be unsettling, especially for people with dementia, as they get used to new surroundings and faces.
+Moving into a care home can be unsettling, especially for people with dementia.
+It can take time for them to get used to new surroundings and faces.
 Here are a few tips to help make the transition as smooth as possible for both of you:

-- Bring belongings that mean a lot to the person and, if possible, some familiar furniture. - Give the staff information that helps them get to know the person for example, their likes, dislikes, and routines. - Tell staff about anything else you think they should know, such as making sure the person has their glasses on when they're up and about. - Ask if the care home has a group for relatives or a newsletter. - Find out how the home encourages residents and loved ones to continue to enjoy activities together. - If you like, you can ask to be involved in their care, for example by helping out at mealtimes.
+- Bring belongings that mean a lot to the person and, if possible, some familiar furniture. - Give the staff information that helps them get to know the person for example, their likes, dislikes and routines. - Tell staff about anything else you think they should know, such as making sure the person has their glasses on when they're up and about. - Ask if the care home has a group for relatives or a newsletter. - Find out how the home encourages residents and loved ones to continue to enjoy activities together. - If you like, you can ask to be involved in their care for example, by helping out at mealtimes.